-Otherwise, there are numerous restaurants, coffee shops, bars and souvenir shops all around.
+Otherwise, there are numerous restaurants, coffee shops, bars, and souvenir shops all around.
 This is not to mention the street sellers and food stalls offering grilled food and other snacks.

 Following the road by the church leads to the Ham Rong Mountain area.
 Tickets are needed to enter and see the beautiful gardens on display.
 Trekking up the mountain allows for some of the best panoramic views of the town.

 Probably the most famous mountain in the town is the highest in the whole of the Indochinese Peninsula.
-Phan Xi Păng, also spelt as Fangsipan, is 3143 meters tall, making it nearly 500 meters higher than Thailand’s tallest mountain.
+Phan Xi Păng, also spelled as Fangsipan, is 3143 meters tall, making it nearly 500 meters higher than Thailand’s tallest mountain.
 Using a train, cable car and making your way up many steps, it is possible to make it to the peak.
 For views of the whole area and mountain range, this is the place to go.